andrico1234/sandpack-lit/README.md

 ## Notes

-- Only Vite is suported
+- Only Vite and Node are suported